holance/ktbus/README.md

         // Do something with the event
     }

-    @Subscribe
+    @Subscribe(scope = DispatcherTypes.IO)
     fun onEvent2(event: Event2) {
-        // Do something with the event
+        // Do something with the event in a IO coroutine scope }
-    }

     @Subscribe